Super Godzilla

 Super Godzilla (超ゴジラ, Chō-Gojira) is a video game for the Super Nintendo Entertainment System released in Japan on December 23, 1993, and in North America in July 1994.
 It is based on Toho's Godzilla franchise and was developed by Advance Communication Company.

 Gameplay

-The player must guide Godzilla into the different levels by pressing the adequate button in the appropriate place.
-The game is split in two screens: the top one shows the actions Godzilla is making at the moment, while the bottom one shows his location on the current level.
-When Godzilla finds a monster to battle, the game switches into a standard side-view fighting segment.
+The player must guide Godzilla through different levels, destroying obstacles and fighting enemies along the way while preserving Godzilla's energy level (decreased by destroying obstacles or by enemy attacks) and working against a time limit.
+The game is split in two screens: the top displays Godzilla's actions, while the bottom one is a map that shows his location on the current level.
+When Godzilla finds a monster to battle, the game switches to a side-view fighting segment.